qqwerty222/guide-book/Networking (DNS, Anycast, troubleshooting)/DNS/DNS.md

 ```

 - (DNS VM) Check configuration file syntax
-	- if all is correct there won't be any input
+	- if all is correct, there won't be any input
 ```
 bohdan@test-dns:~$ named-checkconf
 ```